|

 If your plant is near finished blooming or only has a

-the flower spike completely now so that the plant can put all its energy into producing new
+spike completely now so that the plant can put all its energy into

-important.
-Also be sure to water your phals early in the day so they are dry by nightfall.
+night becomes very important.
+Also be sure to water your phals early in the day so they are dry by

 Feeding your plants Increase feeding to two to